 The Firm seeks regulatory approval prior to appointments to the Board under the SM&CR.
 All Board members are registered and listed on the FCA Register and have individual responsibilities (including prescribed responsibilities under SM&CR) documented in a Statement of Responsibilities.

-1 Appointed 5 March 2024
+1 Appointed as INED on 5 March 2024 & Chair on 31 July 2024